 I occasionally field questions from clients about whether an Association needs to ignore their dog rules for an “emotional support animal.”
-Many boards and developers are surprised to know that they DO NOT need to alter pet rules to allow an emotional support animal.
-They can if they want to, but it is not required by federal law.
+Many boards and developers are surprised to know that they DO NOT need to alter pet rules RELATED TO BEHAVIOR for an emotional support animal.

 Let me give some background.
 The Americans with Disabilities Act requires a landlord or condominium or homeowners association to make reasonable accommodations to permit disabled persons to enjoy the full use of their properties.
 This includes making reasonable accommodations to permit “service animals” if necessary to assist people with disabilities.
 The short rule is that an association really cannot prohibit or significantly regulate a “service animal.”